sbtrn-devil/crtk/docs/api.md

 ```

 The pattern works exactly like `crtk`'s standard `SYNC[TL]` / `SYNCW`, just inside an `async` function.

+Besides that, since 1.4 `NowThen` also provides a tool to insert a voluntary control yield (allowing some asynchronous code to run) into a long-running synchronous code after a given time slice.
+This feature can be used in both generator based and `async` function based coroutines.

+It is highly recommended to use a single instance of `NowThen` as a local variable only accessible inside the continious call stack of a coroutine function, and mark `try` / `catch` / `finally` clauses using `TRY` / `CATCH` / `FINALLY` helpers (see examples below in the respective section).
+While this pattern is not a strict "must", it will enable you to make correct use of `NowThen`'s control flow helpers, such as `timeslice*` and `aft`.

 ### .SYNC: _function(err, result)_